Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Lumpkin County Sheriff's Office: 385 East Main Street, Dahlonega, GA 30533

 Once you arrive at the Lumpkin County Sheriff's Office Lobby, please let a Sheriff's Office Employee know that you need a criminal history ran and a form will be provided for you to fill out.
 Fill out the form in its entirety and return it to a Sheriff's Office employee along with your ID, proof of residence, work or school and payment (exact change required).

 No, criminal histories will only be provided during office hours.

-The connection fee is an administrative fee which covers costs associated with sending a field representative to your residence or business for reading and/or connecting service and the administrative time required to process the application.
+The connection fee is an administrative fee that covers costs associated with sending a field representative to your residence or business for reading and/or connecting service and the administrative time required to process the application.

 Lumpkin County Water and Sewerage Authority’s hours are as follows:Monday through Friday8:30 a.m. to 4:30 p.m.Closed for Lunch1 to 2 p.m.